Àlex Navarro Franch on rice farm management | Stakeholder Stories

 In the case of the Ebro Delta, wildlife is a unique and very important asset for the territory that we must appreciate and value.
 Furthermore, it serves as an indicator of the general health of the habitat, which obviously includes us humans as well.

-In your view, why is it important to protect wildlife from veterinary medications?
+In your view, why is it important to protect wildlife from pesticides?

 In my view, it is important to carry out an activity that has the minimum negative impact on the environment in which it takes place, and that certainly includes wildlife.
 In the case of the Ebro Delta, wildlife is a unique and very important asset for the territory that we must appreciate and value.
 Furthermore, it serves as an indicator of the general health of the habitat, which obviously includes us humans as well.